Director

 Julian J. Schloeder

-Assistant Research Professor, Philosophy, University of Connecticut
+Assistant Professor, Philosophy, University of Connecticut

 Julian Schloeder’s research spans the philosophies of logic, language, mind and metaethics.
 They engage with these topics from a pragmatist perspective, focusing on the social purposes and normative properties of the relevant concepts.
 Their current research deals in particular with expressivism in metaethics, the (more general) use of speech acts to express attitudes, a pragmatist analysis of dispositions, and with explaining the mental attitudes by appealing to the usefulness of commonsense psychology.